magento/merchdocs/src/marketing/url-rewrite-product.md

 1. In the upper-right corner of the URL Rewrites page, click <span class="btn">Add URL Rewrite</span>.

-1. When you return to the URL Rewrites page, click <span class="btn">Add URL Rewrite</span>.

 1. Set **Create URL Rewrite** to `For product`.

 1. In the grid, find the product that is the target (destination) of the redirect and click the row.